About

 Roundabout Theatre Company at its off Broadway space, the Laura Pels

 Theater.
-Since then the
+Since

-across the US and
+theatres across the US.

-has been mounted by colleges and community theatres.
+been mounted by colleges and community theatres.

 Cast: 3 female, 4 male